Joy-less/ValueCollections/README.md

 ## Gotchas

-Value collections should be disposed after use, otherwise the internal rented array will not be returned to the pool.
+Value collections (except fixed-size collections) should be disposed after use, otherwise the internal rented array will not be returned to the pool.
 ```cs
 using ValueList<string> strings = ["a", "b", "c"];
 using ValueList<string> whitespaceStrings = strings.Where(string.IsNullOrWhiteSpace);